ArdenHide/ArdenHide/README.md

 ## Hi there!
 I am Stanislav, A.K.A ArdenHide 👋

-### I am a Back-End developer, and music producser :musical_keyboard:
+### I am a Back-End developer, and music producer :musical_keyboard:

 #### This JSON should be a description of me :yum: